 There are documented case studies of people being falsely diagnosed with cancer and then dying shortly thereafter with cancer symptoms.
 That is how strong the placebo effect can be.
 If you don’t think this same power will work against you if you go into your cut expecting to lose size and strength, you’re absolutely wrong.

 Let me give you one famous example from athletics.
 For hundreds of years, human beings have been competing to see who can run the mile the fastest.
 No one had ever broken the four minute barrier.
 Scientists literally proclaimed that it was impossible.
 In the early 20th century, a man by the name of Roger Bannister finally broke the four minute barrier.
 And since Bannister did it?
 More than 20,000 athletes, including high school students, have managed to break the “impossible” four minute barrier.

-Dr. Layne Norton has also said there is no reason you cannot make strength gains on a cut from to time.
-If his word isn’t good enough, well, I’ve documented my strength increase over the last few months while losing bodyweight in my training log on the PowerliftingToWin forums.
+Dr. Layne Norton has also said there is no reason you cannot make strength gains on a cut from to time to time as well.

 Optimize Your Nutrition

 Obviously, belief isn’t enough.
 If you want to gain strength on a cut, the second key is going to be optimizing your nutrition.
 Let’s break down some of the most important factors:

 - Rate of Weight Loss: ~0.6-0.8% of BW per week